-On completing the programme students should be able to:
+On completing the programme students should be able to show:

 - B1.
 Understanding and analysis of the theory of gender and feminist theory. - B2.
-Understanding and analysis of specialist topics, as described at C1-5, below. - B3.
+Understanding and analysis of specialist topics... - B3.
 Understanding and practical experience of methods for investigating topics within gender research. - B4.
 Skills in analysis, debate, logical thought, and interdisciplinary approaches to gender research.